microsoft/staticstaging/docs/index.md

 In the example above, we use cross-stage persistence to share data between the CPU and GPU.
 For example, the `model` matrix is initialized in the setup stage but used in the vertex shader.
 When a host communicates a value to a shader like this, it is traditionally called a [uniform variable][uniform], because the value is constant across invocations of the shader body.
 In the compiled code for the above example, you'll see several calls like `gl.uniformMatrix4fv(...)`.
 That's [the WebGL function for binding uniforms][uniformMatrix4fv] of the appropriate type.

+It is also possible to share uniform data directly from the CPU to the fragment stage (skipping the vertex stage).
+This case is based on [$n$-level escapes][multiescape].
+You can use explicit two-level escapes like `[ e ]2` or implicit cross-stage references to get this effect.

 ### Vertex Attributes

 Graphics APIs have a second mechanism for sending data to shaders that differs per vertex, called *vertex attributes*.
 In our above example, the `position` variable is an array of vectors indicating the location of each vertex.
 We don't want to pass the entire array to every invocation of the vertex shader---instead, each invocation should get a different vector, as if we had called `map` on the array.

 To this end, SHFL handles cross-stage persistence specially when sharing arrays from the host to a shader.
 If an expression `e` has type `T Array`, then in a shader quote, the persist-escape expression `%[e]` has the element type `T`.
 The compile code uses WebGL's APIs to bind the array as an attribute instead of a uniform.

+When a program uses an attribute at the fragment stage, OpenGL can't communicate the value directly.
+(There is no such thing as a "fragment attribute.")
+Instead, SHFL implements the communication by generated code at the vertex stage to pass the current value to the fragment stage.

 [uniform]: https://www.opengl.org/wiki/Uniform_(GLSL)
 [uniformMatrix4fv]: https://msdn.microsoft.com/en-us/library/dn302458(v=vs.85).aspx